sanushaofficial16/MySQL/README.md

-Library System Management
+Library Management System

-This repository is created for Library System Management.
+This repository is created for Library Management System.

 The database is named "library", and it consists of six tables: Branch, Employee, Books, Customer, IssueStatus, and ReturnStatus.